Impacts of Aggregation on Model Diversity and Consumer Utility: Model

-Throughout the paper, we will study two different types of strategic behaviors that producers can take in pursuit of their objectives: \begin{enumerate} \item \textbf{Model creation}: A producer releases a new model to add to the set. \item \textbf{Model replacement}: A producer replaces an existing model with a new one.
-For example, a producer might fine-tune or otherwise improve a model. \end{enumerate}
+\textbf{Producer actions (model creation and model replacement):} Throughout the paper, we will study two different types of strategic behaviors that producers can take in pursuit of their objectives: \emph{Model creation} is when a producer creates a new model and adds it to the existing market, while \emph{model replacement} occurs when a producer replaces an existing model with a new one (e.g. with local post-training).

-We view both model creation and model replacement as natural actions that producers of generative AI tools could take in real life.
 Model creation mimics a setting where a producer creates an entirely new model, with complete flexibility over its strengths and weaknesses (limited by some cap in \emph{total value}).
-Model replacement mimics a setting where a model producer can make small (instantaneous) changes to an \emph{existing} model, that may slightly change its existing strengths and weaknesses, but involve only local changes.

-Note that while model creation and replacement are connected, they are different actions with different implications for consumer welfare.
-To illustrate, suppose that a market exists with precisely two models, $A$ and $B$.
-Model creation would correspond to the addition of a new model $C$, while model replacement would correspond to replacing one model (say, $B$) with $C$, so the new market becomes $A$ and $C$.
-Many methods of aggregating over these sets would treat the different resulting markets of $\{A, B, C\}$ and $\{A, C\}$ very differently.
+Model replacement mimics a setting where a model producer can make small (instantaneous) changes to an \emph{existing} model (e.g. post-training), that may slightly change its existing strengths and weaknesses.
+While model creation and replacement are connected, they are different actions with different implications for consumer welfare.
+For example, suppose we begin with a market made of two models, $\{A, B\}$.
+Model creation would result in the new market $\{A, B, C\}$, while model replacement would result in the new market $\{A, B'\}$, with different impacts on consumer welfare.